 “My art is both a contemplative and expressive response to the natural settings I find myself in.
 By using colour and varied brushwork I grasp an essence of the place or moment, capturing what I sense is the “visual music” of the landscape or the feeling I experience from it.
 Each movement of the brush becomes a colourful note or chord which plays out the scene.
 Even in abstracted interpretations, the landscape enlightens and challenges me to find new ways to observe and treasure it.” – Jane

 Jane Appleby is a prolific and intuitive artist who paints with the vigor of her love of life, inspired by the Canadian Landscape.
-She often paints outdoors in the tradition of the Canadian Group of Seven as well as producing large abstracts inspired by these expeditions.
+She often paints outdoors in the tradition of the Canadian Group of Seven as well as producing large abstracts inspired by these excursions.
 She has been mentored by many artists including the late Robert Genn who coined her a “full member of the 37 Club – fast and purposeful painting in 37 minutes and 37 strokes”.
 She now teaches this method and offers videos of her process on YouTube: Jane_Appleby_Art.

 The works of Van Gogh, Mondrian, Kandinsky and Rothko have been influential to Jane, as well as those of Canadian Painters: Emily Carr, BC Binning, Jack Shadbolt and Gordon Smith.
 She recalls being especially moved by seeing the original works of these artists in museums.